SEN Offer - Frequently Asked Questions

 - Daily reading with an adult (including volunteers)

-- Use of ICT to support learning for example Clicker 5 for writing or a tape recorder to capture oral responses.
+- Use of ICT to support learning or a voice recorder to capture oral responses.

-- Use of other resources to support learning for example pencil grips, writing slopes, fiddle toys and coloured overlays.
+- Use of other resources to support learning for example pencil grips, writing slopes, sensory toys and coloured overlays.

 - The curriculum may be adapted to reflect the needs of a child.